 Before jumping onto the “trust bandwagon” you should really speak to a trust specialist to understand all the implications of a trust.
-Also remember that your Trust Deed is the most important aspect of the trust as it dictates what the trust can and cannot do as well as all the terms and conditions.
-It is worth your while to pay an expert to draw this up!
+Also remember that your Trust Deed is the most important aspect of the trust.
+This dictates what the trust can and cannot do as well as all the terms and conditions.
+It is absolutely worth your while to pay an expert to draw this up!

 What are some of the considerations?

 Some considerations of trusts to to be aware of:

 Trusts are taxed at the highest rate when it comes to Capital Gains Tax and Transfer Duties so selling a property from a trust will probably cost more than if it was in your personal capacity.
 However, if you don’t plan to sell the property then that won’t be a problem.

 Rental income (or other income) will be taxed at the highest bracket if it is derived within a trust.
 There are ways to structure your taxes as efficiently as possible but you will need the help of an accountant who understands your trust.